queenofdowntime/queenofdowntime.github.io/tutorials/crud-py.md

 - Why not add a `/files/read` endpoint which lists all files currently in the store?
 (What happens if there are no files?) _[example](https://github.com/Callisto13/crud-py/tree/773b5d52fe6fa03f2b0c8967ac4beff88763b7b7)_
 - What should happen if the `store` directory does not exist?
 Should the API create one?
 Should it fail? _[example](https://github.com/Callisto13/crud-py/tree/ece047d7a86b21a0ecf41ddad44a213441a4c10b)_
-- Should the `create` function check that the file does not exist before it over-writes a file?
+- Should the `create` function check that the file does not exist before it over-writes a file? _[example](https://github.com/Callisto13/crud-py/tree/713f904aa3d440b8c52354e35caeacaa7801d391)_
-- Should the `update` function also check that it is updating an existing files?
+- Should the `update` function also check that it is updating an existing files? _[example](https://github.com/Callisto13/crud-py/tree/7659fcb864d1c0f701513172e442129cb2c849fe)_
-- Likewise the `delete` function: maybe it should fail if it cannot find a file to delete?
+- Likewise the `delete` function: maybe it should fail if it cannot find a file to delete? _[example](https://github.com/Callisto13/crud-py/tree/fc3236500a44d34bafee0c58bbda42ac86bee717)_
-- What if we wanted to create a file inside another folder _inside_ the store? `/files/create/like/this`?
+- What happens when trying to `read` a file which does not exist? _[example](https://github.com/Callisto13/crud-py/tree/b91943b7ba2efbf72b8e0ba1e6c0897e2bc79a66)_
 - Are there any other 'edge-cases' (unforeseen ways the webservice could be used) which you could guard against?
 - This tutorial only focuses on the back-end, what if we threw on a front-end?
 (For that I will probably write a new tutorial, but please give it a try while I procrastinate!)
+- Finally, don't forget to refactor! _[example](https://github.com/Callisto13/crud-py/tree/2141095ab30a0f09f11817131c1f40bf6f59f92d)_

 &nbsp;